nih-cfde/organization/GitHubUsage.md

 1. Navigate to the GitHub repository which has the issues you are interested in viewing.
 <img src="/images/repo-main-page.png" alt="Repo Main Page" width="400"/>

 2. Sign into GitHub if not already signed in.
 Link in the top left.
 <img src="/images/repo-main-page-sign-in.png" alt="Sign in arrow" width="400"/>

-3. Select the "Issues" tab across the top of the repository page.
+3. Select the `Issues` tab across the top of the repository page.
 <img src="/images/repo-issues-tab.png" alt="Repo Issues Tab" width="400"/>

 ### Opening New Issues